rootstream/_ARCHIVED-monologue/README.md

 1. API Gateway websocket
 1. AWS Lambda nodejs
-1. SQS queue

-Upon connection through `connect()`, the router Lambda queues an identifier message into the SQS queue (aka `whoami` packet).
-The SQS queue invokes the router Lambda some time later to send this packet back to the same machine that opened the connection.
+Upon connection through `connect()`, API Gateway verifies the validity of the API key.
+After connection, client sends a `whoami` packet.
+The response will be processed by the Lambda and it's the connection ID that Lambda sees.

-Upon receive of this packet, the machine knows its connection ID and can call into other connected machines.
+Upon receive of the `whoami` response, the machine knows its connection ID and can call into other connected machines.

 Calls are done over an asynchronous request/response pattern.
-Caller sends a request packet with function name and arguments.
+Caller sends a request packet with function name and args.
 Callee sends back a response packet with function's return value.
 Response and request calls are identified from each other by randomly generated tokens.